 If you hit another car (or a tree, or a billboard), collision coverage helps repair or replace your vehicle.
 In an ideal world, when another driver hits you, they’ll have stellar coverage.
 But this is the real world.
-So if you’re hit by someone with measly car insurance—or none—uninsured and underinsured motorist coverages can save the day.
+So if you’re hit by someone with measly car insurance—or none at all—uninsured and underinsured motorist coverages can save the day.

 An uninsured motorist coverage provides a limited amount of coverage for injuries when you’re in an accident and the driver at fault doesn’t carry any liability insurance.
 An underinsured motorist insurance coverage will protect you when you're in an accident caused by another driver whose liability coverage is too low to pay for your or your passengers’ medical expenses.

-Murphy’s law dictates that disaster can strike even when you aren’t driving—think theft, vandalism, falling coconuts.
-So comprehensive coverage helps pay for damage unrelated to a collision.
+Murphy’s law dictates that disaster can strike even when you aren’t driving (think theft, vandalism, falling coconuts).
+Comprehensive coverage helps pay for damage unrelated to a collision.

 Compare apples to apples

-When comparing quotes, it’s tempting to get excited about a low premium (that’s the cost of your insurance policy, it’s what you pay up front to be insured).
+When comparing quotes, it’s tempting to get excited about a low premium (the cost of your insurance policy and what you pay up front to be insured).
 But before breaking into your happy dance, peruse the details of each policy.

 Check the deductible, the out-of-pocket cost you’ll pay when submitting a claim.
 A higher deductible lowers your premium, which sounds pretty sweet, until you back into a telephone pole—and have to foot the entire repair bill.
 If you have cash reserves, though, a higher deductible might make sense.